“I know you believe that”—the wisdom of Hidden Figures

 There’s a lot to love in the movie Hidden Figures.
-It not only tells the story of three remarkable African American women whose analytical skills enabled the space program to succeed.
+It not only tells the story of three remarkable Black women whose analytical skills enabled the space program to succeed.
 It’s also an eye-opener for anyone who doesn’t fully understand all that white privilege has handed us over the generations.

-If you think police antagonizing African American people is a new phenomenon, feast your eyes on the opening scene, when the women’s car breaks down on the side of a country road.
+If you think police antagonizing Black people is a new phenomenon, feast your eyes on the opening scene, when the women’s car breaks down on the side of a country road.
 A police car rolls up, lights flashing, and tells them they’ve picked an inconvenient place to break down.
 As if they had a choice.

 If you think the judicial system can settle anything without local support, feast your eyes on the “colored” bathrooms and water fountains, the segregated schools—heck, even the libraries were segregated.
 And if you wanted to educate yourself on something important, forget about finding the book you need at the “colored” library.
 As a judge helpfully reminds the audience, this happens after the Supreme Court outlawed “separate but equal” facilities in Brown v.
 Board of Ed.
 Also after President Eisenhower overruled the Arkansas governor and directed in the National Guard to escort nine black children into Little Rock’s Central High School.
 But none of it mattered in Virginia, not back then.

 For me, the emotional high point of the movie wasn’t John Glenn’s pioneering flight; it was a short encounter in a newly integrated ladies’ room at NASA.
-The white woman supervisor looks at Dorothy Vaughan, played by Olivia Spencer, and says, “I don’t have anything against you.”
+The white woman supervisor looks at Dorothy Vaughan, played by Octavia Spencer, and says, “I don’t have anything against you.”

 And Vaughan replies, kindly, “I know.”
 She pauses.
 Is that all she’s going to say?
 It is not.

 In the same tone of voice she adds:

 Spencer has been nominated for an Academy Award.
 If you ask me, she deserves it on the strength of that line alone.